junxit/us-congress-bills-115/metadata.md

 - 2017-01-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text of measure as passed: CR H646-654)
 - 2017-01-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text of measure as passed: CR H646-654)
 - 2017-01-30 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-03-08 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-05-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-242.
+- 2018-05-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-242.
+- 2018-05-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 405.